jimivdw/grunt-mutation-testing/README.md

 Code that matches with any of the supplied regular expressions will not be mutated in any way.

 Note that, by default, mutations on the strict mode keyword `'use strict'` will be ignored.
-If you really do want to mutate it, this can be done by providing the `options.mutateStrictModeKeyword` option (see below).
+If you really do want to mutate it, this can be done by providing the `options.discardDefaultIgnore` option (see below).

 ##### options.ignoreReplacement
 _optional_